zkoss/zkessentials-book/README.md

 # Example Application
-The final result of this book is to build a small and rich application that has common features such as authentication, navigation, form input, and personal Todo list management.
+This book will guide you to build a small and rich application that has common features such as authentication, navigation, form input, and personal to-do list management as a final result.
 It manages its infrastructure with Spring and persists data into a database with JPA.

 This application has a common layout.
 The header above has application's icon and its title, and the footer at the bottom contains general